rieljasperapos/BSCS1-Programming/README.md

-Compilations of my programs in BSCS1.
+Compilations of my codes in BSCS1.